siematypie/git-workshop-presentation/README.md

 ## Task 2:
 1. Create feature branch from the development branch
 2. Paste your sentences to correct places in the story
+3. Remove sentence files you pasted.
+For example, if you pasted first sentence, remove file Sentence_1.txt
 3. Commit the changes and push them to the remote repository
 4. Create pull request targeting development, pick a reviewer
 5. Once the reviewer accepts your pull request, merge it